An emerging black market offers Amazon sellers pricey ways to cheat the marketplace and mislead customers

 “Amazon is so slow in responding to cases, by the time Amazon resolves your issue, you’ve lost so much money you might as well do black hat,” he said.
 “It’s crazy.
 It’s a war.”
 “It’s crazy.
 It’s a war.”

-While Amazon has made some effort to police manipulation of its marketplace, the business of black hat consultants continues to prosper, largely hiding in plain sight.
+While Amazon has made some efforts to police manipulation of its marketplace, the business of black hat consultants continues to prosper, largely hiding in plain sight.
 A simple search on YouTube for “super URL” brings up dozens of tutorials on how to manipulate Amazon’s ranking system by writing a few words into a product URL that tricks the algorithm into believing real shoppers are finding a specific item through popular keyword searches and adding it to their shopping carts and wish lists.
 Amazon black hat consultants frequently speak at Amazon seller conferences and events, and some run their own private groups on Facebook, which is where most Amazon sellers connect with one another.
 For sellers, buying black hat services can be as simple as sending a message on Facebook or attending an online webinar.

 One such site that markets black hat services to Amazon sellers, AmzPandora, offers clients a menu of services, which range in price from $1 for a single thumbs-up on a product review to $10,000 to reinstate a suspended account, according to documents obtained by BuzzFeed News.
 The site AmzPandora.com disappeared after BuzzFeed News contacted the site’s owner, a China-based consultant who goes by the name John Zhu, who operates another black hat tactics site called ClockWorks.deepbrief.net.
 This site also went offline before publication.